 The Philips Hue app is a simple remote control that lets you have a number of lighting presets that you can then control directly from your watch.
 You don't even need to pick up your iPhone to turn the lights on now, let alone move from the sofa.

 IFTTT (If This Then That) is compatible with over 600 apps from Twitter and Instagram to Nest and Hive.
 The Apple Watch app doesn't allow you to create new Applets, such as turn the lights on at sunset, but download various Widgets through the main IFTTT iPhone app and you can activate any of them through the Apple Watch app.

 Got a Neato robot vacuum cleaner?
 The Neato Apple Watch app allows you to start and stop and clean.
 You can't get the Neato robot to return to the dock or anything from your wrist so it's basic functionality, but it's still a useful app to start that quick clean.

-The Hive Apple Watch app is a little more advanced than the Nest app.
-It not only allows you to control your Hive thermostat, but you can also control any Hive lights or plugs than you have.
+The Hive Apple Watch app not only allows you to control your Hive thermostat, but you can also control any Hive lights or plugs that you have.